inkandswitch/tiny-essay-editor/README.md

 git submodule update --init --remote
 ```

-Check out the `version-control-project` branch in the vendored automerge-repo.
+Check out the `chronicle` branch in the vendored automerge-repo.
 By default git checks out a detached HEAD so we need to manually switch to the branch.

 ```
 cd src/vendor/vendored-automerge-repo
-git checkout version-control-project
+git checkout chronicle
 ```

 Install and build automerge-repo